wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 1.5.2.1 =
+* Removed some debug code from one of the template files

 = 1.5.2 =
 * Fixed some localization bugs.
 * Added Albanian translation (sq_AL) (thank you to Lorenc!)